You are $75 away from free shipping

-Unless you majored in color theory, it's understandable that you might still be scratching your head wondering which shade of brown hair is really best for you.
+Unless you majored in color theory, it's understandable that you might still be scratching your head wondering which brown color is really best for you.
 That’s why we’re here!

-How to get the look at home: L’Oréal Paris Féria in Cool Medium Brown, L’Oréal Paris Excellence Creme in Medium Chestnut Brown, or L’Oréal Paris Superior Preference in Cool Darkest Brown
+How to get the look at home: L’Oréal Paris Féria in Cool Medium Brown, L’Oréal Paris Superior Preference in Cool Darkest Brown

 If you have cool undertones…warm shades can work magic for your complexion.
-Think: amber, caramel, golden brown, honey, or warm red.
+Think: amber, caramel with blonde highlights, golden brown, honey, or warm red.
 When you rock warm colors, this can help make your hair color really pop.
 Talk about alluring!

 How to get the look at home: L’Oréal Paris Féria in Light Golden Brown, L’Oréal Paris Excellence Creme in Light Reddish Brown, or L’Oréal Paris Superior Preference in Lightest Golden Brown

 If you have neutral undertones…that means you can rock any shade of brown hair, but we recommend not going too warm or too cool.
 Know what that means?
-You have the perfect undertone to rock nude hair—one of the top hair color trends at the moment.
+You have plenty of options from a classic medium brown hair color to trendy nude hair.
 Lucky you!

 How to get the look: L’Oréal Paris Féria in Hi-Lift Browns Downtown Brown, L’Oréal Paris Superior Preference in Medium Brown, or L’Oréal Paris Excellence Creme in Dark Chocolate Brown